 Mentors should also share some common interests with the employee outside of work.
 This will help build their relationship early on and provide reassurance about the culture and surroundings in the new location.
 Mentors who do not share interests with the new employees will often be left with little to discuss and will have a harder time creating an open line of communication.

-Culture shock can happen anywhere, but destination mentors can help reduce the amount of stress it causes.
-The perfect mentor will be able to listen to the employee’s concerns and answer any questions they have about their new work and living environment.
-This guidance and reassurance will help the employee to focus on the new job.
-It all starts by choosing a mentor who is committed to the employee’s success and has a vested interest in sharing what they know about the area and the office.
+Culture shock can happen anywhere, but destination mentors can help reduce the stress it causes.
+The perfect mentor will be able to listen to the employee’s concerns and answer any questions about their new work and living environment.
+This guidance and reassurance will help the employee focus on the new job.
+It all starts by choosing a mentor committed to the employee’s success and with a vested interest in sharing what they know about the area and the office.

 Want to know more about Domestic Relocation Culture Shock?

-Improve employee assessment for a better outcome; and
+- Improve employee assessment for a better outcome

 Download the Domestic Culture Shock White Paper